-Mixing nature fibers into your all-white bedroom is a great way to add a bit of warmth without sacrificing that crisp, monochromatic color scheme.
-Rich, textured wood furniture or hanging wicker baskets add a lovely contrast to the sharp white color palette in this room while providing a bit of color to tone down the brightness and bring things back down to earth.
+Mixing natural fibers into your all-white bedroom is a great way to add a bit of warmth without sacrificing that crisp, monochromatic color scheme.
+Rich, textured wood furniture and hanging wicker and rattan baskets add a lovely contrast to the sharp white color palette in this room while providing a bit of color to tone down the brightness and bring things back down to earth.

 Go Bold With Accessories

-One of the greatest benefits of decoring an all-white room is you have the freedom to go bold with your accessories without overwhelming the space.
-Splurge for throws or blankets with embellishments or fun details instead of sticking to the simpler options.
+One of the greatest benefits of decorating an all-white room is you have the freedom to go bold with your accessories without overwhelming the space.
+Splurge for throws, blankets, or curtains with embellishments and fun details instead of sticking to the simpler options.
 Fringe, pom-poms, tassels, and embroidery are a few unique features that come to mind, but you could also opt for boldness in pattern and texture.

 Give Your Bedroom a Hotel Vibe

-If you dream of creating a luxury hotel bedroom look in your own room, a white color palette is a wonderful choice.
-White or tan hues look incredibly elegant in a bedroom and can give you that chic, streamlined look reminiscent of a 5-star hotel.
+If you dream of creating a luxury hotel bedroom look in your own home, a white color palette is a wonderful choice.
+White and tan hues look incredibly elegant in a bedroom and can give you that chic, streamlined look reminiscent of a 5-star hotel.

-If you're into Scandinavian design, a white bedroom is a great choice.
+For those into Scandinavian design and all things hygge, a white bedroom is a great choice.
 Scandi design is simple and pared-down.
 It's uncluttered and cozy in a streamlined way, and a simple, neutral color palette works best in these spaces.
 Opt for textiles and linens in shades of white and beige, light wood furniture, and organic touches to really nail the look.